-Three types of boiler have been used since Crofton started pumping.
+There have been three types of boiler used since Crofton started pumping in 1809.
 This page explains more about these three types of boiler including the current Lancashire boiler that you will see on a visit to Crofton.

 The Waggon Boiler